columncat/f1tenth-racer/README.md

 Result parameters are collected and will be printed when each lap is finished.

 # 2. Hybrid Obstacle Node
 This code gets multiple pathes to avoid obstacles.
-It will search for obstacles and find lanes that are free from obstacles.
+It will search for obstacles and follow lanes that are free from obstacles.

 ### New feature 1